sokolov-teach/OBS-viewer-subscriber-counter/README.md

 1. Create text sources in OBS for YouTube and Twitch viewers and subscribers.
 2. In OBS, go to `Tools` > `Scripts` and add the script.
 3. Configure the script settings with your API keys, channel IDs, and text sources.
+**Important**: After adding or modifying text sources in OBS, you need to **reload the script** for the changes to be reflected in the dropdown lists within the script settings.
+This can be done by right-clicking the script in the `Scripts` window and selecting `Reload`.
 4. Start your stream on Youtube and Twitch.
 5. Click the `START` button to begin fetching data.